 Medical Exemption Requirements For Vaccines

-Below Are General Medical Requirements For A Vaccine Exemption:
+Below Are General Medical Requirements For A Vaccine Exemption in California.

 - Medical exemptions are not guaranteed.

-- The general guide is that a family will need a minimum of 4 people in the family with the qualifying diseases and/or conditions to qualify.
+- The general guide is that a family will need a minimum of 4 people in the family with the qualifying diseases and/or conditions to qualify for a medical exemption.

 - Family members must be blood related to the person seeking the medical exemption.